nolar/kopf/docs/walkthrough/resources.rst

     kubectl get evcs
     kubectl get evc

-Please, note that we can use the short names as specified on the custom resource definition.
+Please note that we can use the short names as specified on the custom resource definition.

 .. seealso::